openhab/openhab-addons/addons/voice/org.openhab.voice.pollytts/README.md

 2.)
 Create an IAM User

 Services in AWS, such as Amazon Polly, require that you provide credentials when you access them so that the service can determine whether you have permissions to access the resources owned by that service.
 Within the AWS console, You can create access keys for your AWS account to access the Polly API.
-You will need three items 1) access key, 2) secret key, and 3) server region to configure the Openhab Polly voice service.
+You will need three items 1) access key, 2) secret key, and 3) server region to configure the openHAB Polly voice service.

 Directions are Here: http://docs.aws.amazon.com/polly/latest/dg/setting-up.html